eraybasar/pesdk-docs/_quickstarts/ruby_gem.md

     ...

     window.onload = function () {
-      var apiKey = 'your-api-key', // <-- Please replace this with your API key
+      var license = 'license-string' // <- replace this with the content of your license file.
+The JSON-object needs to be in string format

       var container = document.getElementById('pesdk')
       var editor = new PhotoEditorSDK.UI.ReactUI({
         container: container,
-        apiKey: apiKey,
+        license: license,
         assets: {
             baseUrl: '/assets',
             resolver: function (path) { return path }